 - Chemical contamination – Spray air freshener can get into the tank and kill all your spawns and the glass cleaner you use to care for fish jars can actually be toxic.
-Try to stick with simple, all natural cleaning products in and around your tank and fish jars.
+Try to stick with simple, all natural cleaning products in and around your aquariums and fish jars.

-Expert tips for maximizing success
+Expert tips for Maximizing Success

 All of the advice above should help you avoid major problems and have a successful spawn but you can do even more to maximize the number of fry who grow into beautiful fish by following these expert tips:

-Keep a feeding chart
+Keep a Feeding Chart

 Knowing not only when you feed your fish and fry, but also how much of the food they actually eat makes it easy to know how much food you need to add to the tank each time.

 This prevents food from rotting at the bottom of the tank which can lead to health issues in young fry.